ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Retrieving information about a design document
 {: #retrieving-information-about-a-design-document}

-There are two endpoints available that provide you with more information about design documents: [`_info`](#the-_info-endpoint) and [`_search_info`](#the-_search_info-endpoint).
+Two endpoints provide you with more information about design documents: [`_info`](#the-_info-endpoint) and [`_search_info`](#the-_search_info-endpoint).

 ### The `_info` endpoint
 {: #the-_info-endpoint}

-The `_info` endpoint returns information about a given design document, including the view index, view index size, and current status of the design document and associated view index information.
+The `_info` endpoint returns information about a specific design document, including the view index, view index size, and status of the design document and associated view index information.

 -	**Method**: `GET /db/_design/design-doc/_info`
 -	**Request**: None
 -	**Response**: JSON containing the design document information.
 -	**Roles permitted**: `_reader`

-#### Example of retrieving information about the `recipesdd` design document from within the `recipes` database, using HTTP
+#### Example of retrieving information about the `recipesdd` design document from within the `recipes` database by using HTTP

 ```http
 GET /recipes/_design/recipesdd/_info HTTP/1.1
 ```
 {: codeblock}

-#### Example of retrieving information about the `recipesdd` design document from within the `recipes` database, using the command line
+#### Example of retrieving information about the `recipesdd` design document from within the `recipes` database by using the command line

 ```sh
 curl "https://$ACCOUNT.cloudant.com/recipes/_design/recipesdd/_info"
 ```
 {: codeblock}

-The individual fields in the JSON response are as follows:
+The JSON response includes the following individual fields:

 -	**name**: Name or ID of design document.
 -	**view_index**: View Index
-	-	**compact_running**: Indicates whether a compaction routine is currently running on the view.
+	-	**compact_running**: Indicates whether a compaction routine is running on the view.
 	-	**disk_size**: Size in bytes of the view as stored on disk.
-	-	**language**: Language used for defining views.
+	-	**language**: Language that is used for defining views.
-	-	**purge_seq**: The purge sequence that has been processed.
+	-	**purge_seq**: The purge sequence that was processed.
 	-	**signature**: MD5 signature of the views for the design document.
-	-	**update_seq**: The update sequence of the corresponding database that has been indexed.
+	-	**update_seq**: The update sequence of the corresponding database that was indexed.
-	-	**updater_running**: Indicates if the view is currently being updated.
+	-	**updater_running**: Indicates whether the view is being updated.
-	-	**waiting_clients**: Number of clients waiting on views from this design document.
+	-	**waiting_clients**: Number of clients that are waiting on views from this design document.
-	-	**waiting_commit**: Indicates if there are outstanding commits to the underlying database that need to processed
+	-	**waiting_commit**: Indicates whether the underlying database has outstanding commits that need to process.

 #### Example response in JSON format
 {: #example-response-in-json-format-design-docs}